Hardwicke is known as a chambers of innovation and modernity, and one that focuses on client need – indeed it has won awards in that regard.

 - CSR/pro bono: Hardwicke’s business objectives carry a number relating to the importance of CSR and pro bono work.
 It is an area in which we believe passionately and have won award for, most recently The Apollo Project: Architect of Meritocracy Awards and the UK Diversity & Inclusion Initiative of the Year (2016).

-Our new Latest Thinking page on the website draws together all the latest articles and events.
+Our News page on the website draws together all the latest articles and events.

 Not forgetting GDPR...